The frame number is stamped on the left side of the steering head tube

 Another common frame modification that negatively impacts value is cutting off muffler struts.

-Another problem is a bent frame or damage to the sheetmetal subframe (where two holes for optional oil cooler mounting).
-Finding cracks are typically ok but a crease or bend indicates frame damage.
+Finding cracks at the mounting holes for an optional oil cooler are typically ok, a crease or bend would indicate frame damage.

-Customizations like Choppers, bobbers, drag bikes, cafe racers, do not increase value, it lowers value.
+Customized bikes like Choppers, bobbers, drag bikes, cafe racers, do not increase value, it lowers value.

 A person can ask any price for anything, it doesn't mean it is worth it or someone will pay that.

-It's like putting a $15,000 paint job on a microwave, nobody can stop you, but it won't make a microwave worth $15,100.
+It's like putting a $10,000 paint job on your mailbox, nobody can stop you, but it won't make a mailbox worth $10,000 more.

 If you are doing it because thats what you want, not as an investment, go ahead and do it your way.

-Replacement frames don't have identification stickers, you clearly see MADE IN JAPAN stamped on the headstock.
+Replacement frames don't have identification stickers.
+You clearly see MADE IN JAPAN stamped on the headstock.

 Faint impressions, crooked numbers, odd font or size, are clear signs of a replacement frame.